Utogether2020: Faculty of Dentistry Updates

 Dear students, faculty, staff, and instructors;

-As before, I wish to you remind you that if you are experiencing difficulty, please access the help and resources that are available.
+As before, it is understandable that, for a number of us, this ongoing situation might leave us anxious and under considerable stress.
+If you are experiencing difficulty, please do not hesitate to access the help and resources that are available.
 Students can find support at all times through My Student Support Program (MYSSP) or Good2Talk.
 Faculty and staff can access support through the Employee Assistance Program.
-The University of Toronto has posted a number of additional resources on its UTogether 2020 web page.
+UofT has posted a number of resources on its UTogether 2020 web page.

 Please stay safe and be well,